Best POS Systems for Bars and Pubs

 Best All-Round for Small Independent Bars: Square for Restaurants

-Square for Restaurants is the most accessible full-featured POS for independent bars.
+We rate Square for Restaurants the most accessible full-featured POS for an independent bar.
 It runs on Square’s own hardware (handheld devices, countertop terminals, kitchen display screens) and includes tab management, split bills, floor plans, and course-based ordering as standard.
-The software costs from £69 per month; card payments are 1.75% per transaction with no monthly fee for the payment processing side.
+Square for Restaurants starts from £0 a month on its genuinely free plan, with paid tiers adding deeper reporting and course management; card payments are 1.75% per transaction with no monthly fee for the payment processing side.

 The weakness is that Square’s payment rate does not drop with volume in the way that acquirers like Dojo or TakePayments do.
 For busier venues, the flat percentage becomes expensive.